ryanmclark/ece_285_final_project_v2/README.md

 Code organization
 =================
--Image segmentation using VGG16.ipynb -- Run code for training/visualization (download the support files that are linked in the folder 'VGG-SegNetwork' to run)
+-Image segmentation using VGG16.ipynb -- Run code for training/visualization (download the support files in the folder 'VGG-SegNetwork'.
+A link to download the folder is:https://drive.google.com/drive/folders/1lCKPJiR88ZWZUxkHB6sZLbtfUWUH2mqs?usp=sharing)

-demo . ipynb -- Run a demo of our code ( reproduce Figure 3 of our report )

-train . upyng -- Run the training of our model ( a s described in Section 2)

-code / backprop . py -- Module implementing backprop

-code / visu . py -- Module for visualizing our dataset

-assets / model . dat -- Our model trained a s described in Section 4